 - While standing try to keep your body aligned.
 Maintain the natural curve of your spine, keep your neck straight, your shoulders parallel to your hips, and balance your weight on both your feet evenly.

 - While sitting adjust your chair so that your lower back is supported, and your knees are a little lower than your hips.
-And if you are working on your computer, make sure that the monitor is directly in front of you, with the top of the screen at eye level.
-If the screen is not at a comfortable level you would have to bend your neck and, consequently, strain it.3
+And if you are working on your computer, make sure that the monitor is directly in front of you, with the top of the screen at

 - If you are on the phone a lot, get a headset or hold the phone in your hand.
 Cradling the phone between your shoulder and ear is a bad idea that can strain the muscles of your neck, shoulders, and upper back.